-Complementing the broad experience in reactor operations, engineering and project management, Schweiger has also been on design teams for engineering, procurement and construction efforts in a variety of roles.
-These roles required taking concepts all the way from initial ideas through complete design, testing and fabrication within a fully compliant NQA-1 program.
+Complementing his broad experience in reactor operations, engineering and project management, Schweiger has also been on design teams for engineering, procurement and construction efforts in a variety of roles.
+These roles required taking concepts all the way from an initial idea through complete design, testing and fabrication within a fully compliant NQA-1 program.

 Schweiger holds a Bachelor of Science in mechanical engineering degree from Washington State University, and a Master’s Certificate in project management from Villanova University.